 To achieve the above look, simply go to Edit > Adjustments > Point Color / Emphasize Color.
 Next, we want to add a gradient filter.

-To add a filter in Photoscape, all you have to do is create a square shape, then change the color of the shape to whatever you want, then apply a gradient.
+To add a filter in Photoscape, all you have to do is create a square shape, change the color of the shape to whatever you want, and then apply a gradient.

 The reason we do it this way is so that any text or objects that we place over the top of the image later on, including a logo, will be clear to make out and not clash with the background image.

 So, just for the fun of it, we’ve added a simple dark blue-greyish box to our image and resized the box shape to fit halfway across the image only.

 Next, we’ll combine the photo and gradient layers (Merge into Background).
 You can do this by going to Layers > Merge.

 Step #2.
 Adding some text overlay and branding

 Next, we’ll add some custom text to our featured post image.